 2) Part of a meditation practice in which a visualised deity transfers the blessing of its body, speech and mind.

 3) “The four empowerments”, which are four stages of experience that unfold in the course of tantric practice.

 So that was about a dozen.
-Don’t forget that these, and a few more terms*, are described more fully (and with more pictures!) in a free PDF which you can download here.
+Don’t forget that these, and a few more terms*, are described more fully (and with more pictures!) in a PDF which you can download here.